An Adaptive Sampling Sequential Quadratic Programming Method for Equality Constrained Stochastic Optimization: Final Remarks

-We would like to thank Professor Frank E. Curtis for all his useful suggestions and feedback.
-Moreover, we would like to thank the Office of Naval Research for their support of this project (award number: N00014-21-1-2532).
+We would like to thank Dr. Frank E. Curtis for all his useful suggestions and feedback.
+Moreover, we would like to thank the Office of Naval Research (award number: N00014-21-1-2532) and Lawrence Livermore National Laboratory for their support of this project.